WISDEM/WOMBAT/docs/source/examples/how_to.md

 The power curve input CSV contains two columns `windspeed_ms` and `power_kw` that should be defined using the windspeed for a bin, in m/s and the power produced at that windspeed, in kW.
+The current method available for generating the power curve is the IEC 61400-12-1-2 method for a wind-speed binned power curve.
+If there is a need/desire for additional power curve methodologies, then [please submit an issue on the GitHub](https://github.com/WISDEM/WOMBAT/issues)!

-In addition to the above, the following subassembly definitions must be provided in a similar manner to the substation transformer.
+In addition to the above, the following subassembly definitions can all be modeled, though, and only one is required for the model to successfully be created.

  - electrical_system
  - electronic_control